 But more than just user experience, there must be further reasons for rallying all the forces you can to optimize the page speed of your website.
 We quote it as ‘optimize’ because there can be instances where website content is trimmed to the bare minimum, and that goes against providing a complete branding experience.
 Let’s dive into the reasons to help you towards optimizing your page speed.

 Does page speed really matter for SEO Ranking?

-Google keeps updating its evolving criteria for ranking websites, and the onus is on web optimizers or marketers to ensure they align and maximize their page speed.
-Not only would it help it accelerates your search engine rankings, but provide greater brand recall too.
+Google keeps updating its evolving criteria for ranking websites, and the onus is on web-optimizers or marketers to ensure they align and maximize their page speed.
+Not only would it help it accelerates your search engine rankings, but provide higher brand recall too.
 Other search engine giants have criteria that are similar to Google’s.
-However, the general sentiment of user’s changing requirements, increasing dependence on digital-enabled means like shopping online, must be the Holy Grail for web marketers.
+However, the general sentiment of the user’s changing requirements, increasing dependence on digital-enabled means like shopping online, must be the Holy Grail for web marketers.